EarlGlynn/CharacterCount/README.md

    * Command-line.
 Extremely old C source code that still works.

-The base directory contains Windows executable programs from the souce code in the directories above.
+The base directory contains Windows executable programs from the source code in the directories above.

 Examples:

-** Windows **
+** Windows CharCount**

+Press **Select File** or drag and drop file on window for processing.

 ![MIMIC-III Lab Notes](graphics/CharCount-MIMIC-III-NoteEvents.jpg)